matsn0w/IIS-EmergencyLS-ELS-FiveM/docs/vcf.md

 ## Sounds: `SOUNDS`

 This section defines the sound for each siren on your vehicle.
 You can enable up to 4 different sirens for each vehicle.
 Also, you can optionally set a custom horn sound for the vehicle.
 This can be used to enable an airhorn for example.
-Enabling the NineMode setting will activate a '999 mode actived!' sound effect when you press Q (by default, or DPAD_LEFT on controllers).

 If you are using [WMServerSirens](https://github.com/Walsheyy/WMServerSirens), you can specify the sound set too.
 ELS will use the game's native sound effects otherwise.
 Make sure to include the sound set under `Config.AudioBanks` in order for it to load.